-In an increasingly difficult and turbulent world, it's important that the youth remain optimistic and know that there is still hope regardless of tough situations.
-When they learn about the importance of hope in their lives it builds their character and it teaches them to become more service-oriented in their relationship to others around them.
-It's also beneficial for the youth to learn to be hopeful because it shows them the necessity of perseverance and not giving up on their goals when obstacles arise.
+In a difficult and turbulent world, hope activities for youth teach the importance to remain optimistic and to know there is hope regardless of tough situations.
+To learn about the importance of hope builds character and teaches youth to become service-oriented in their relationship to others.
+Hope activities for youth show the necessity of perseverance, overcoming obstacles to achieve goals, and to find resilience in a changing world.

 Promotion of Struggling Small Businesses